Risha20/Parser-Program/README.md

-# Parser-Program
+# CS-280-Assignment-3
-Using a Lexical Analyzer to for parsing whereby it analyzes the tokens inputted and creates a parse tree if the parse is successful, or otherwise throws exceptions.
+A parser which analyzes the input and either throws exceptions or creates a parse tree if the parse is successful.